frontenddogma/web-development-glossary/manuscript/s.md

 : → Speed Index

 Signed HTTP Exchanges
-: A draft standard to make internet content portable and distributable while verifying and vouching for its authenticity.
+: A draft standard to make Internet content portable and distributable while verifying and vouching for its authenticity.
 SXG is a part of Google’s Web Packaging effort. ℹ︎&nbsp;[github.com/WICG/webpackage](https://github.com/WICG/webpackage)

 Simple Mail Transfer Protocol
 : A communication protocol for electronic mail transmission.
 As an Internet standard, SMTP was first defined in 1982 by RFC&nbsp;821, and updated in 2008 by RFC&nbsp;5321 to Extended SMTP additions, which is the protocol variety in widespread use today.
 Mail servers and other message transfer agents use SMTP to send and receive mail messages.
 Proprietary systems such as Microsoft Exchange and IBM Notes, and webmail systems such as Outlook.com, Gmail and Yahoo!
 Mail, may use non-standard protocols internally, but all use SMTP when sending to or receiving email from outside their own systems.
 SMTP servers commonly use the Transmission Control Protocol on port number 25.&nbsp;[†](#w-smtp)